-Starting Friday May 5, 2017, a new weekly food waste collectionwill be carried out at buildings with 8 housing units or less andlocated in the Yellow sector.
+Starting Monday May 7, 2018, a new weekly food waste collectionwill be carried out at buildings with 8 housing units or less andlocated in the Red sector.

 Sector concerned and schedule